inkVerb/VIP/501/Lesson-12.md

 | `self`               | Current node                                                                                    |

 ### V. XML via CLI with XMLStarlet
-XMLStarlet uses the terminal command `xml` or `xmlstarlet` if you prefer
+XMLStarlet uses the terminal command `xml` or `xmlstarlet` as you prefer

 We use XML Path syntax with many other XML tools, including CLI tools like XMLStarlet